If the domestic seasons ended today, who would be in the 2019/20 group stage? Find out here.

-The following sides go directly to the group stage: UEFA Champions League holders; UEFA Europa League winners; the top four in the Spanish, English, Italian and German divisions; France and Russia's top two; domestic champions in Portugal, Ukraine, Belgium and Turkey.
+The following sides go directly to the group stage: UEFA Champions League holders; UEFA Europa League winners; the top four in the Spanish, English, Italian and German leagues; France and Russia's top two; domestic champions in Portugal, Ukraine, Belgium and Turkey.

 The 2019/20 UEFA Champions League group stage as it stands

 Teams in bold have qualified subject to final confirmation by UEFA